mgarbellini/Quantum-Walks-Time-Dependent-Hamiltonians/README.md

-# Quantum Walks with Time-Dependent Hamiltonian
+# Quantum Walks with Time-Dependent Hamiltonians
 Bachelor Thesis at the University of Milan, March-September 2020
+- Full Title: *Quantum Walks with time-dependent Hamiltonians and their application to the search problem on graphs*
 - Supervisors: Prof M.G.A.
 Paris,  Prof S. Olivares, Dr C. Benedetti